openSUSE/news-o-o/_posts/2009-07-30-opensuse-conference-keynote-announcement-register-today-to-attend.markdown

 The openSUSE Conference is for anyone and everyone making a contribution to openSUSE.
-Whether youâ€™re a developer, packager, translator, artist, or ambassador, you belong at the openSUSE Conference if you want to help promote, improve, and influence the openSUSE Project.
+Whether you’re a developer, packager, translator, artist, or ambassador, you belong at the openSUSE Conference if you want to help promote, improve, and influence the openSUSE Project.

-The conference will have [two daily tracks](http://conference.opensuse.org/schedule/) of pre-planned talks, plus â€œBarCampâ€ style tracks for attendees to plan and provide their own content.
+The conference will have [two daily tracks](http://conference.opensuse.org/schedule/) of pre-planned talks, plus “BarCamp” style tracks for attendees to plan and provide their own content.
 Scheduled talks include: